 Hohensalzburg Fortress

-On the top of Mount Festung stands the fortress of Hoenzalzburg.
-From here, from a bird's eye view, you can see not only the city, but also its surroundings.
-This place offers magnificent views of the Alpine Mountains.
-This is the most powerful fortress in Central Europe, preserved for more than 9 centuries.
-The castle is a symbol of Salzburg, and is included in the list of the most visited attractions of Austria.
-Its total area is approximately 30,000 m2., it extends 250 meters in length, and 150 meters in width.
+At the top of Mount Festung stands the Hohensalzburg Fortress.
+From here, from a bird's-eye view, you can see not only the city, but also its surroundings.
+From this place you can enjoy a magnificent view of the Alpine Mountains.
+It is the most powerful fortress in Central Europe, which has been preserved for more than 9 centuries.
+The castle is a symbol of Salzburg, and is included in the list of the most visited sights in Austria.
+Its total area is approximately 30,000 m2.
+It stretches for 250 meters in length and 150 meters in width.

 Hohensalzburg Fortress